 The other buried layer is the Shinjuku-juku post town.
 The Koshu Kaido — one of the Five Routes of Edo, running from Nihonbashi toward Kai Province — passed through Shinjuku.
 The post town here was the first overnight stop for travelers leaving Edo, and it served the constant movement of samurai retinues, merchants, and pilgrims under the watchful eye of the Tokugawa road administration.
 At the district's eastern boundary, the Yotsuya Mitsuke checkpoint (mitsuke means "gate" or "checkpoint") controlled all movement on the Koshu Kaido — one of the most strategically sensitive roads of the shogunate, since it ran toward Kai, the ancestral heartland of the Tokugawa clan.
 Samurai guards posted here inspected travelers for weapons and checked travel permits.

-None of this is visible in the Kabukicho neon.
+None of this is visible in the modern Shinjuku streetscape.
 The gate is gone, the post town is buried under concrete, and the Naito estate's walls exist only as property lines on old maps.
 The Samurai Ninja Museum doesn't try to reconstruct what was lost — it gives you the mental model to understand what you're standing inside.

 Book the Shinjuku Experience